-This retro dish is delicious in sandwiches and perfect for picnics and street parties.
+This retro Coronation chicken is delicious in sandwiches and perfect for picnics and street parties.

 Place the chicken into a saucepan with a tight-fitting lid, cover with water and add the spring onions, garlic, salt and peppercorns.

 Bring to the boil and simmer for 30 minutes, turning the chicken once during the cooking process.
 Cover with a lid and switch off the heat.
 Leave for one hour, then remove the chicken, allow to cool completely, and tear the chicken from the bones into rough pieces.

 Meanwhile, for the sauce, heat the oil in a pan over a medium heat.
 Add the onion and cook gently for 3-4 minutes.
 Add the curry powder and cook for a further two minutes, stirring well.
 Add the tomato purée, wine, water and bay leaf.

 Bring the mixture to the boil.
 Season with salt and freshly ground black pepper, then add the sugar, lemon slices and lemon juice, to taste.
 Reduce the heat until the mixture is simmering and simmer, uncovered, for 5-10 minutes.
 Strain the sauce through a fine meshed sieve and set aside to cool.

 Gradually fold in the mayonnaise and apricot purée, to taste.
 Add more lemon juice, as necessary.